SenseNet/sncom-resources/_docs/content-naming-provider.md

 ## Built-in naming providers

-We offer the following predefiend naming providers.
+We offer the following predefined naming providers.
 You may choose either one of them or create a custom one based on their behavior (and source code :)).

 ## CharReplacementContentNamingProvider